 The Guide to Opening Government has been developed by the Transparency and Accountability Initiative to support governments and civil society organizations working together to make governments better, through the Open Government Partnership.

+This freely available publication titled Guide To Privacy Resources 2016 by Marcus P. Zillman, M.S., A.M.H.A.; Executive Director of the Virtual Private Library is a 40 page .pdf document 275KB.
 This guide is one of the most comprehensive listing of privacy resources currently available on the Internet.
 These include associations, indexes, search engines as well as individual websites and sources that supply the latest technology and information about privacy and how it relates to you and the Internet.
+This is a MUST reference guide for today’s New Economy where privacy and security have become major issues!!

 Guide to the Global Economy